Lily Drinkwell: Casting and characterisation

 On 12 December 2016, it was announced that Diane Hutchinson (Alex Fletcher) would be returning to Hollyoaks in January 2017, after Fletcher had taken maternity leave earlier in 2016, and that Diane would be bringing her niece, Lily Drinkwell, with her.
-Ten days later, it was announced that Lauren McQueen had joined the soap as new regular character, Lily Drinkwell.
+Ten days later, it was announced that Lauren McQueen had joined the soap as Lily, a new regular character.
 Lily was described as a "schoolgirl who's dedicated to her studies but just as feisty as her family members".
 In a behind-the-scenes video released by Hollyoaks on the same day, McQueen said that "Lily might look like the typical kind-hearted, butter-wouldn't-melt young teen, but she's actually one serious tough cookie.
 She's fiercely independent and something of a mini-superhero to the less popular kids at school."
 McQueen added that Lily outsmarts the bullies at her school and that whilst she would not expect her character to do "anything outrageous" because of how she looks, McQueen was hoping for "some surprises".

 Both McQueen and Daniel Kilkelly from Digital Spy joked that McQueen's surname may make things "confusing" due it also being the surname of one of Hollyoaks families.
 The actress' favourite character was Mercedes McQueen, and she commented that the character's portrayer, Jennifer Metcalfe, was "really nice".
 McQueen also revealed that Lily "adores" Diane and "admires" her for raising two children by herself, and commented that Lily has "definitely inherited Diane's sense of fun and mischievousness".
 McQueen also revealed that Lily is particularly close to her cousin, Scott Drinkwell (Ross Adams), and that Lily finds Scott "absolutely hilarious".
 Speaking of the character's backstory, McQueen revealed that Lily's terminally mother, Babs Drinkwell, has recently died, and that Lily had to "grow up before her time" due to being Bab's carer.
 McQueen used to come to Hollyoaks as an extra, which was the start of her acting career, and she was happy to return to the soap as a regular actor and have a new experience.
 McQueen was a big fan of the soap and had watched it since she was 12-years-old.
 The actress also said, "I was over the moon when I found out I was joining the cast of Hollyoaks.
 Being from Liverpool I feel so lucky to be working in my home town and being part of such a successful show with cast I've looked up to since I was 12.
 I couldn't have been cast in a better family!"
 McQueen added that she hoped that Lily would do something "gritty" that "you wouldn't expect Lily to do".